COP3504CSp25/ProgDocs/docs/style-guide.md

 }
 ```

 For preprocessor directives, separate them from your main code with a blank line.
 Separate groups of directives with a blank line as well.
-Order your directives by the following order, alphabetized:
+Order your directives by the following order, with includes alphabetized:

 1. include guards (`#ifndef`, `#pragma once`)
 2. STL includes